About White County

 Sheriff & Law Enforcement

-The White County Sheriff's Office is responsible for maintaining law and order within the county's unincorporated areas.
-This office oversees the White County Jail, processes arrests, and maintains criminal records.
-The Sheriff's Office also provides various community programs, including crime prevention initiatives and educational outreach.
-The office plays a crucial role in coordinating with local police departments to ensure comprehensive law enforcement coverage throughout the county.
+White County Sheriff's Office is responsible for maintaining law and order within White County's unincorporated areas.
+This office oversees White County Jail, processes arrests, and maintains criminal records.
+The office is key to coordinating with local police departments to ensure full law enforcement coverage throughout White County.

 Police Departments

-In addition to the White County Sheriff's Office, law enforcement in the county is supported by municipal police departments, including the Monticello Police Department and the Brookston Police Department.
+In addition to White County Sheriff's Office, law enforcement in White County is supported by municipal police departments, including the Monticello Police Department and the Brookston Police Department.
 These agencies are responsible for policing their respective cities and work in coordination with the Sheriff's Office on major crimes and investigations.
-Each department has jurisdiction within its city limits, while the Sheriff's Office covers the broader unincorporated areas of the county.
+Each department has jurisdiction within its city limits, while the Sheriff's Office covers the broader unincorporated areas of White County.

 Law Enforcement & Arrests

-The White County Sheriff's Office, located at 1515 South Calumet Road in Monticello, Indiana 47960, serves as the primary law enforcement agency for unincorporated areas of the county.
-The Sheriff's Office can be reached at (574) 583-4624 and operates the White County Jail, which houses pre-trial detainees and sentenced misdemeanor offenders.
-Inmate information and jail rosters can be accessed through the White County Sheriff's website or by contacting the jail directly during business hours.
+White County Sheriff's Office, located at 1515 South Calumet Road in Monticello, Indiana 47960, is the primary law enforcement agency for unincorporated areas of White County.
+Inmate information and jail rosters can be accessed through White County Sheriff's website or by contacting the jail directly during business hours.

 - Citizens can request arrest records by submitting written requests to the Sheriff's Office or the arresting agency, though processing times and fees may apply.